PaulJPhilp/buddy/docs/Buddy-ChatApp-Plan-v2.md

 ## Stage 3: State Management & Effect-TS Integration
 - Integrate Effect-TS for chat state, message history, input, attachments.
 - Use `@effect/react` or custom hooks for React state bridge.
-- Use Zustand for global UI state if needed.
+- Use XState for global UI state if needed.

 ---